uktrade/lite-permissions-service-archive/README.md

 Gets all licences for the supplied `userId`.
 Requires JWT with `userId` matching the `subject`.

+## Redis caching

+Some endpoint results are cached using [lite-dropwizard-common/redis-cache](https://github.com/uktrade/lite-dropwizard-common/tree/master/redis-cache).

-# JWT Authentication
+## JWT Authentication

 Some of this services endpoints require authentication with a JWT token, information on the token can be found here [lite-dropwizard-common/jwt](https://github.com/uktrade/lite-dropwizard-common/tree/master/jwt).
 It's recommended to use `SpireLicenceUtil#tokenHelperTest()`, this generates a token which is valid for this service.

-# OGEL submission processing
+## OGEL submission processing

 The OgelSubmission is the entity which captures the submission processing state of any particular submission.

-## OgelSubmission MODE
+### OgelSubmission MODE
 An OgelSubmission has 2 processing modes: `IMMEDIATE` and `SCHEDULED`.

 `IMMEDIATE` mode correlates to a process tied to the initial request.
 An OgelSubmission's mode is updated to `SCHEDULED`